Primary-Junior French as a Second Language Multi-Session (FSLM)

 • Test d’évaluation de français (TEF) You will need to obtain a score of C1 (Advanced 1 in all four modalities: reading, listening, writing and speaking).
 Test results are valid for two years.

-• Provides the opportunity for eligible candidates who are already teaching in a school setting to qualify for the Ontario College of Teachers (OCT) Multi-Session Transitional Certificate of Qualification and Registration (MTCQR) (formerly known as the Transitional Certificate of Qualification and Registration (TCQR)) and then, with Faculty of Education approval, to complete practicum requirements while continuing to work in their classroom teaching positions.
+• Provides the opportunity for eligible candidates who are already teaching in a school setting to qualify for the Ontario College of Teachers (OCT) Multi-Session Transitional Certificate of Qualification and Registration (MTCQR) and then, with Faculty of Education approval, to complete practicum requirements while continuing to work in their classroom teaching positions.

 Faculty of Education Queen's University, EOSDN, and EOSDN School Boards